Language selection

 First, it’s hard for those following you to judge distance and avoid negative interaction with you, as in… hitting you.

-Second, it’s unbelievably inefficient for your wallet.
-Your engine is revving unnecessarily; you’re on and off the brakes, causing wear on pads, rotors, shoes and drums; you’re constantly upshifting and downshifting, putting unnecessary stress on your transmission and driveline… not to mention the fact that you’re stressing yourself out for no good reason.
+Second, it’s unbelievably inefficient.
+Your engine is revving unnecessarily; you’re on and off the brakes, causing wear on pads, rotors, shoes and drums; you’re constantly upshifting and downshifting, putting unnecessary stress on your transmission and driveline.
+And if your vehicle is electric, it takes a toll on your battery, reducing its range … not to mention the fact that you’re stressing yourself out for no good reason.

-Third, and most important, driving at a steady speed saves money on fuel, and is easier on the environment because you're burning less fuel… and putting fewer pollutants out your exhaust.
+Third, and most important, driving at a steady speed saves money on fuel.

 When you keep your speed even, you maximize your vehicle’s ability to use all the things that make it fuel-efficient: everything from aerodynamics to efficient engines to great helpers like cruise control.